dashingsoft/pyarmor/docs/how-to/third-party.rst

     $ pyarmor cfg restrict_module=0

-No disable restrict_module, run the nuitka script may raise ``RuntimeError: unauthorized use of script``
+Now disable restrict_module, run the nuitka script may raise ``RuntimeError: unauthorized use of script``

 Next use default options to obfuscate the scripts::

     $ pyarmor gen foo.py

-Finally nuitka the obfuscated script ``dist/foo.py``, check it works or not.
+Finally nuitka the obfuscated script ``dist/foo.py``, check whether it works or not.

 Try more options, but I think restrict options such as :option:`--private`, :option:`--restrict`, :option:`--assert-call`, :option:`--assert-import` may not work.